xinyu0721g/SI507_Final_Project/README.md

 **step2** run database_test.py
 - This test file tests whether tables in database are correctly built and tables are correctly linked to each other
 - 2 test cases and 5 assertions
-- You need to cd to database folder to run this unittest

 ## Data Processing